GE Catalog Years 2006-2018

 Liberal Studies majors in Teacher Preparation options will be considered to have satisfied General Education requirements.

-Linguistics majors may take LING 250 or LING 325 in Comparative Cultural Studies.
+Linguistics majors may count LING 250 or LING 325 in Comparative Cultural Studies.

 Management majors may take ECON 308 for Upper Division General Education in Social Sciences and BLAW 280 in Lifelong Learning.